What is explainable AI, and why should you care?

 3. Explainable AI in the automotive industry

-Also, it is crucial to understand how vehicles will behave in case of an emergency.
-Here is how Paul Appleby, former CEO of a data management software company Kinetica, voiced his concern: “If a self-driving car finds itself in a position where an accident is inevitable, what measures should it take?
+Specifically, it is crucial to understand how vehicles will behave in case of an emergency.
+Here is how Paul Appleby, former CEO of a data management software company, Kinetica, voiced his concern: “If a self-driving car finds itself in a position where an accident is inevitable, what measures should it take?
 Prioritize the protection of the driver and put pedestrians in grave danger?
 Avoid pedestrians while putting the passengers’ safety at risk?”

 4. Explainable artificial intelligence in manufacturing